Photo: Public Domain

 # 10 – Speedball Tucker

 Opening up our Top 10 Jim Croce Songs list is one of the most unfamiliar songs in the Jim Croce catalog.
-Maury Muehleisen’s guitar playing was often overshadowed by Jim Croce who was a powerful songwriter and singing skills.
-On the radio, you couldn’t see the band and even though Jim Croce played guitar, it was Maury Muehleisen who played all those great guitar riffs on the record.
-Just take a listen to the licks he played in “Speedball Tucker,” and you will hear how overlooked Maury Muehleisen’s playing was.
+Jim Croce, an influential songwriter with singing skills, often overshadowed Maury Muehleisen’s guitar playing.
+You couldn’t see the band on the radio, and even though Jim Croce played guitar, Maury Muehleisen played all those incredible guitar riffs on the record.
+Just listen to the licks he played in “Speedball Tucker,” and you will hear how overlooked Maury Muehleisen’s playing was.

 # 9 – One Less Set Of Footsteps

 The great Jim Croce song “One Less Set of Footsteps” was released on Jim Croce’s Life and Times album in 1973.
-The song was the albums opening track.
-“One Less Set of Footsteps,” was also the first single released from the album.
-The song reached the Billboard Top 40 peaking at the number 37 position.
+The song was the album’s opening track.
+“One Less Set of Footsteps” was also the first single released from the album.
+The song reached the Billboard Top 40, peaking at number 37.

 # 8 – Walking Back To Georgia